Portuguese Empire: Brazil

 Tomé de Sousa built the capital of Brazil, Salvador, at the Bay of All Saints in 1549.
-Among de Sousa's 1000 man expedition were soldiers, workers, and six Jesuits led by Manuel da Nóbrega.
-The Jesuits would have an essential role in the colonization of Brazil, including São Vicente, and São Paulo, the latter which Nóbrega co-founded.
+Among Sousa's 1,000 man expedition were soldiers, workers, and six Jesuits led by Manuel da Nóbrega.
+The Jesuits would have an essential role in the settlement of Brazil, including the cities of São Vicente, and São Paulo, the latter co-founded by Nóbrega.
 Along with the Jesuit missions later came disease among the natives, among them plague and smallpox.
 Subsequently, the French would resettle in Portuguese territory at Guanabara Bay, which would be called France Antarctique.
-While a Portuguese ambassador was sent to Paris to report the French intrusion, Joao III appointed Mem de Sá as new Brazilian governor general, and Sá left for Brazil in 1557.
-By 1560, Sá and his forces had expelled the combined Huguenot, Scottish Calvinist, and slave forces from France Antarctique, but left survivors after burning their fortifications and villages.
+While a Portuguese ambassador was sent to Paris to report the French intrusion, João III appointed Mem de Sá as new Brazilian governor general, and Sá left for Brazil in 1557.
+Sá and his forces had by 1560 expelled the combined Huguenot, Scottish Calvinist, and slave forces from France Antarctique, but left survivors after burning their fortifications and villages.
 These survivors would settle Gloria Bay, Flamengo Beach, and Parapapuã with the assistance of the Tamoio natives.

 The Tamoio had been allied with the French since the settlement of France Antarctique, and despite the French loss in 1560, the Tamoio were still a threat.
 They launched two attacks in 1561 and 1564 (the latter event was assisting the French), and were nearly successful with each.
 By this time period, Manuel de Nóbrega, along with fellow Jesuit José de Anchieta, took part as members of attacks on the Tamoios and as spies for their resources.
 From 1565 through 1567 Mem de Sá and his forces eventually destroyed France Antarctique at Guanabara Bay.
 He and his nephew, Estácio de Sá, then established the city of Rio de Janeiro in 1567, after Mem de Sá proclaimed the area "São Sebastião do Rio de Janeiro" in 1565.
 By 1575, the Tamoios had been subdued and essentially were extinct, and by 1580 the government became more of an ouvidor general rather than the ouvidores.